You are eligible to enroll at Morton College if you are:

 Employees of for- and on-profit businesses or agencies located within

 the College district may enroll in Morton College courses at the in-district

 tuition rate if written approval is provided by their employer.
 Verification of

 employment must be a letter printed on company letterhead and include supervisor's name,

 title of supervisor, contact phone number of supervisor and student’s job/position.
-This letter of approval must be submitted at the time of initial registration each semester.

 To be eligible for this special tuition rate, employment verification